When it comes to training with resistance bands vs. free weights, there always seem to be some misunderstandings.

 1 - Highly Targeted Muscle Training

-Once you have managed to get your body into a reasonably good shape, you may want to start building muscle in a more targeted way.
-When you're training with free weights, such as a dumbbell, you get to learn specific moves that only trigger
+Once you have managed to get your body into reasonably good shape, you may want to start building muscle in a more targeted way.
+According to a study in Plos One Journal, when you're training with free weights, such as a dumbbell, you get to learn specific moves that only trigger a specific muscle .

 Add to that a large range of motion, and you could be in a much better position to shape your body the way you want it to look.

 You’ll notice when it comes to resistance bands vs. free weights that free weights are much better suited to give you constant resistance throughout the workout you're performing.